 PA6's primary limitation is moisture uptake — a factor covered in full in the Moisture Absorption section below.

-Specify PA6 when:cost efficiency, impact toughness, and ease of machining are the priorities, and tolerances are ±0.10 mm or wider, or parts will be used in dry or low-humidity environments.
+Specify PA6 when: cost efficiency, impact toughness, and ease of machining are the priorities, and tolerances are ±0.10 mm or wider, or parts will be used in dry or low-humidity environments.

 Nylon 6/6 (PA6/6) - Precision, Strength and Heat Resistance

-PA6/6's more regular crystalline structure produces four real performance advantages over PA6: higher tensile strength, a significantly higher melting point (255–265 °C vs 215–225 °C), lower moisture absorption at both equilibrium and saturation, and better dimensional stability under sustained mechanical load.
+PA6/6’s more regular crystalline structure produces four real performance advantages over PA6: higher tensile strength, a higher melting point, lower moisture absorption and better dimensional stability under sustained load.
+For precision mechanical components - gear teeth, close-fitting bearing liners, sliders with tight tolerances, and shaft assemblies - PA6/6 is the more reliable grade.

-Specify PA6/6 when:higher tensile strength, better thermal resistance, lower moisture uptake, or tighter dimensional stability over time is required.
+Specify PA6/6 when: higher tensile strength, better thermal resistance, lower moisture uptake, or tighter dimensional stability over time is required.
 It is the preferred grade for most precision mechanical components.

 Nylon 6 - 30% Glass-Filled (PA6-GF30) - Structural Stiffness and High Temperature

-Specify PA6-GF30 when:stiffness above 5,000 MPa, heat deflection above 150 °C, or low thermal dimensional drift is required.
+Specify PA6-GF30 when: stiffness above 5,000 MPa, heat deflection above 150 °C, or low thermal dimensional drift is required.
 Not suitable for applications requiring impact toughness or where thin-walled features may see dynamic loading.

 Grade Comparison at a Glance